zanreal-labs/legal/en/legal/privacy.md

   - We are required by law to comply or respond to any court order, legal process, government and/or regulatory request;
   - Necessary to enforce our agreements and this Notice;
   - Necessary to protect the security or integrity of our Sites and Services;
-  - Necessary to protect against harm to the rights, property, or safety of ZanReal Labs, its agents and affiliates, you, or the public as required or permitted by law; and
+  - Necessary to protect against harm to the rights, property, or safety of ZanReal, its agents and affiliates, you, or the public as required or permitted by law; and
   - Necessary to respond to an emergency which we believe in good faith requires us to disclose information to assist in preventing the death or serious bodily injury of any person.
 - **Any Other Party with Your Consent**.
 We may disclose your information with other third parties with your consent.